Skip to main content

 Earth Day: Giant white bear begins epic six-month journey across Nepal to raise awareness of air pollution

-Saathi the Air Bear who will raise awareness of air pollution
+Earth Day - giant white Air Bear will begin journey around Nepal to raise awareness of air pollution

 Saathi the "Air Bear" gets ready for its journey around Nepal.
 Photo by Ayush Joshi/Save the Children